Densdix/tron-wallet-react/README.md

 # Tron Wallet React

 Pet Project was created for educational purposes and not for commercial use.
-SPA application using TRON Shasta Testnet for storage TRX coins.
+SPA using TRON Shasta Testnet for storage TRX coins.
 It also has a referral system for inviting new users.

 This project consists of 2 parts: